-The key for the SOC-representation of the $D-$criterion is a Cholesky decomposition of the information matrix, as given by the following lemma.
+The key to SOC representation of the $D$-criterion is a Cholesky decomposition of the moment matrix, as given by the following lemma.
 Note that the lemma is general in the sense that it does not require the estimability conditions to be satisfied.